tertek/redcap-repeat-survey-link/README.md

 # Repeat Survey Link
 Access to the next instance of a repeating instrument's survey from any other instrument/form/survey.

+**This module is only working with the first event id.
+A full multiple event functionality is not implemented.**

 ## Description
 This module adds the possibility to define a "Repeat Survey Link" that can be accessed from anywhere.
 Currently, the REDCap Smart Variable `[next-instance]` does only work within the same instrument context and therefore cannot be used to generate a survey link from another instrument for its next instance.